acryptos/docs.acryptos.com/security-and-risks.md

-# Security & Risks

-## RISK WARNING
+# Safety and Risk Management

+The overriding focus on safety and risk management is what sets ACryptoS apart from most DeFi projects.

+In this section the major risks involved with investing funds in DeFi projects will be described along with the steps that ACryptoS have taken to mitigate these.

+Be aware that investing in any DeFi project has risk.
+DeFi is relatively new and black swan events could occur that no-one has predicted.
+Only invest what you can afford to lose and always do your own research (DYOR) before committing funds to any project.

-This project is in beta.
+**This project is in beta.
 Use at your own risk.

 Resources:

 [Frequently Asked Questions](faq.md)

 ### ACryptoS Dev Team Access